Bulgaria Economic Outlook

 Bulgaria Economic News

-Consumer prices rose 0.7% over the previous month, following a 0.3% month-on-month increase in September.
+Consumer prices rose 0.5% from the previous month in January, following a flat reading in December.